raxhlle/cursor-club/code/m004/README.md

 4. Phone grabs lat/long or gps from the phone
 5. saves data to backend database
 6. update the image of the map with yes/no pins

+## Important Note
+Our app ```main.dart``` requires flutter. however flutter comes with a git repo built in. please note the ```install-flutter.sh``` script for details on setting up fllutter.
+You also have to make sure that your path is set correctly.